 Request an ergonomic chair from your workplace.
 Ask for one that has lumbar support to promote good posture while sitting.

-A chair that has swivel and rolling features can also allow you to get around without stressing your joints.
-The right headrest can also ease strain in your neck and shoulders.
+A swivel and rolling chair can also allow you to get around without stressing your joints.
+The right headrest can also ease the strain on your neck and shoulders.

 Dangling legs can increase back pain.
 If your feet don’t reach the floor, consider using a footrest.

 Find one that keeps your knees and ankles at 90-degree angles.
-You can also use items around your home, such a stack of books or cardboard box, to create your own footrest.
+You can also use items around your home, such as a stack of books or a cardboard box, to create your own footrest.

 If PsA is making it difficult for you to complete everyday tasks, assistive devices can help.
-There are gadgets that can help with all kinds of chores and activities, from bathing, to walking, to preparing meals.
+Some gadgets can help with all kinds of chores and activities, from bathing and walking to preparing meals.